 B.S.
 Austin Peay State University (Clinical Laboratory Science), 1999

-Human Anatomy and Physiology, General Biology, Principles of Microbiology, Genetics
+Human Anatomy and Physiology, Cellular and Molecular Biology, Principles of Microbiology, Principles of Biology

 Brown recluse spider bite pathology, skeletal muscle development and disease

 Laboratory Testing in Monitoring the Effects of Brown Recluse Spider Bites, Lab Medicine 2013; 44(4): 300-303.

 Real World Implications of a Zombie Apocalypse, an edited collection of scholarly essays, Co-editor with Dr. Antonio Thompson, Book Chapter Author, We are all infected: Looking to the CDC and WHO for Answers.
 Under contract with McFarland Press, anticipated publication Fall 2014.

 Are you management material?
 Clinical Laboratory Tycoon Case Study, Clinical Laboratory Science 2009; 22(4): 203.